godotengine/godot-docs/development/cpp/custom_resource_format_loaders.rst

 Each file format consist of a data container and a ``ResourceFormatLoader``.

-ResourceFormatLoaders are usually simple classes which returns all the necessary metadata for godot to understanding the new extension.
-The class must the return format name and the extension string.
+ResourceFormatLoaders are usually simple classes which return all the necessary metadata for supporting new extentions in Godot.
+The class must the return the format name and the extension string.

-In addition, ResourceFormatLoaders must convert file paths into resources with the function ``load``.
-To load a resource, the ``load`` must read and handle data serialization.
+In addition, ResourceFormatLoaders must convert file paths into resources with the ``load`` function.
+To load a resource, ``load`` must read and handle data serialization.